Connect with us

 (Editor’s note: Studies have found the majority of crisis centers do not provide or discuss contraceptives and sometimes provide misleading information about birth control).

-MT: I think that — as Tate Reeves has represented a while ago when he gave that $3 million (tax credit to crisis pregnancy centers) — I think the men in leadership think that the crisis pregnancy centers are the solution, whereas when I to you, you’re talking about county health clinics.
+MT: I think that — as Tate Reeves has represented a while ago when he gave that $3 million (tax credit to crisis pregnancy centers) — I think the men in leadership think that the crisis pregnancy centers are the solution, whereas when I talk to you, you’re talking about county health clinics.
 You’re talking about the child advocacy centers.

 Currie: I hate to tell you, I disagree 100% that the crisis centers are your first step because that’s after the problem exists.
 So why can’t we help women as of today?
 But because today abortion is illegal in the state of Mississippi.